nischaym/Drawing-Tool/README.md

 # Drawing-Tool
-# Databinding is not working for draw2d yet, hence when you change the attributes on the fly.. it does not get saved in the object.
+Databinding is not working for draw2d yet, hence when you cannot change the attributes on the fly.. it does not get saved in the object.

 pre-requisite : NodeJS should be installed